tldr-pages/tldr/pages/common/httpie.md

 # httpie

-> Managing interface for HTTPie itself.
+> Management interface for HTTPie.
 > See also: `http`, the tool itself.
 > More information: <https://httpie.io/docs/cli/plugin-manager>.